 Minehead sea defences are a major improvement to the seafront and provide a spacious promenade from which to access the sandy bathing beach and view the bay.
 At night, the promenade lighting creates a unique string of pearls effect.

 A short walk from the sea front is Blenheim Park, famous for its floral displays.
 Tennis, cricket, squash, hockey. golf, bowls and putting are all available, and the area is superb for walking, horse riding and fishing.

-Minehead Railway Station is the seafront terminus of Britain's longest preserved steam railway.
-20 miles of the most beautiful West Somerset countryside, hidden pretty villages and picturesque seaside stations, all offering plenty to see and do, are brought to you from your railway carriage.
+Minehead Railway Station is the seafront terminus of Britain's longest preserved steam railway and is right nextdoor to The Eye.
+Twenty miles of the most beautiful West Somerset countryside, hidden pretty villages and picturesque seaside stations, all offering plenty to see and do, are brought to you from your railway carriage.
 Beyond the Harbour you will find the Lifeboat Station.

 A Hard Day's Night, the first Beatles feature film with John Lennon, Paul McCartney, George Harrison and Ringo Starr, was shot on a train travelling between Paddington and Minehead in March 1964.

 The scene with the boys running alongside the train was filmed at Crowcombe, which is now part of the West Somerset Railway.

 Seaside & steam, buckets & spades - what more can you ask!